data-solution-automation-engine/data-solution-framework/docs/design-patterns/design-pattern-generic-loading-staging-area-tables-using-row-compacting.md

 # Design Pattern - Generic - Loading Staging Area tables using Record Condensing

 ## Purpose
 This Design Pattern specifies how a data source that contains multiple changes for the same business key is processed.
-For instance when using ‘net changes’ within a Change Data Capture interval or when the source application supplies redundant records.
+For instance when using ï¿½net changesï¿½ within a Change Data Capture interval or when the source application supplies redundant records.
 Motivation
 This process is optional for the Staging Area; its application depends on the specific (nature of the) data source itself.
-The reason to implement a ‘condense’ process in the Staging Area ETL is to prevent implementing this logic in multiple locations when loading data out of the Staging Area (to the History and Integration Areas).
+The reason to implement a ï¿½condenseï¿½ process in the Staging Area ETL is to prevent implementing this logic in multiple locations when loading data out of the Staging Area (to the History and Integration Areas).
 During this process no information is lost, only redundant records are removed.
 These are records that are, in reality, no changes at all in the Data Warehouse context.
 Also known as
 Condensing Records
 Net changes